steeldefencerobotics/sentiment-analyser-ai/README.md

 JavaScript: For the core sentiment analysis logic and interactive elements.

 💡 How It Works (The "AI" Part)
-This sentiment analyzer is not powered by complex machine learning models.
+This sentiment analyser is not powered by complex machine learning models.
 Instead, it uses a very simple, rule-based approach:

 It has predefined lists of common "positive" and "negative" words.